syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Width of the thumb for a Switch control in the on state.
+            Width of the thumb for a SfSwitch control in the on state.
             <br/>
             <br/>
         </td>